codecarrotlabs/blog.codecarrot.net/_posts/project-management/2017-10-08-7-must-have-tools-in-a-beginner-developers-toolkit.md

 ![Atom text editor](http://blog.codecarrot.net/images/atom-mark@1200x630-914x480.png)

-Whether you’re learning to code with Treehouse or elsewhere, the first tool you’ll need is a code editor.
+Whether you’re learning to code, the first tool you’ll need is a code editor.
 Depending on a developer’s preference, you may get different recommendations.
 But for when you’re first getting started, there are two great options we’d recommend: **[Atom](https://atom.io/) and [Visual Studio Code](https://code.visualstudio.com/)**.
 Both are open source, beginner friendly and best of all they’re completely free!

 ## Collaborate and share your code on GitHub